Tanya Golash-Boza: Honors and awards

-Golash-Boza received Distinguished Early Career Award from the Racial and Ethnic Minorities Studies Section of the American Sociological Association in 2010.
-In 2013, she was awarded the UC Merced Senate Faculty Award for Distinguished Scholarly Public Service.
-In 2018, she was awarded UC Merced's Excellence in Faculty Mentorship Award.
-Tanya Golash-Boza's book, Before Gentrification: The Creation of DC's Racial Wealth Gap, earned the Community and Urban Sociology Section's Outstanding Book in Community and Urban Sociology in 2024.
+Golash-Boza has received awards for her research, teaching, and public scholarship.
+She received the Distinguished Early Career Award from the Section on Racial and Ethnic Minorities of the American Sociological Association in 2010.
+In 2013, she received the University of California, Merced Senate Faculty Award for Distinguished Scholarly Public Service.
+In 2018, she received UC Merced's Excellence in Faculty Mentorship Award.
+Her book Before Gentrification: The Creation of D.C.'s Racial Wealth Gap received the 2024 Outstanding Book Award from the Community and Urban Sociology Section of the American Sociological Association.